The Muwashah and the so-called Andalusian style

 How can you dance the muwashah?

 Pretty much as you want it, as long as it’s made with elegance.
 There are no rules, because there isn’t a dance tradition of this style.
 While the choreographer Mahmoud Reda created his own style, others developed differently this new style of dance.
 With or without scarfs in hands, in middle-age costume or in bedhah, on the ground or not, it’s up to you.

 Here are some examples of dance interpretation on a mouachah, creations or traditions of the Middle East.

 A muwashah performed by Leila Mourad and “danced’ in group

 Naima Akef on Lama Bada yatathana

-Another version of the same song by a Syrian group (or Lebanesse?)
+Another version of the same song by a Syrian group (or Lebanese?)

-We sometimes find teachers of oriental dance that call muwashahat dance a Samai.
-The Samai is danced (all music can be danced on, as long as it’s not religious music) certainly with elegance as well, as it’s classical music, but it’s neither of the middle-age, nor Andalousian, nor a poem.
+We sometimes find oriental dance teachers who call muwashahat dance a Samai.
+The Samai is dancing (all the music can dance as long as it is not religious) certainly with elegance also because it is a learned music, but it is neither the Middle Ages nor Andalusian nor a poem.

 I published this article before attending the training dedicated to the Andalus style, in the program AATEC of Nesma.
 During this ultra complete formation, I had the immense pleasure to deepen 3 axes: the musicality, the workshop takes place with brilliant musicians/the rhythmic, the musicologist Irene Shams introduces the many and complex rhythms of this style/the rich and in-deph technique of Nesma.

-I recommend the work “ The Arabic-Andalusian music”, by the researcher Christian Poché regarding the music resulted of Al Andalus and spreaded out to Maghreb.
+“ The Arabic-Andalusian music”, by the researcher Christian Poché regarding the music resulted of Al Andalus and spreaded out to Maghreb